unyt-org/js-function-caller-metadata/README.md

 ## Usage

-The module can be imported from https://cdn.jsdelivr.net/gh/unyt-org/js-function-caller-metadata/dist/main.min.js.

 ### Supported Environements
 This library is compatible with all major browsers (Firefox, Chrome, Safari), deno and node.js.

+The module can be imported from https://deno.land/x/caller_metadata@v0.0.2/src/main.ts when running in deno, or from https://webproxy.unyt.org/https://deno.land/x/caller_metadata@v0.0.2/src/main.ts when running in the browser.

 ### Running the Examples